Balanced Filtering via Disclosure-Controlled Proxies: Abstract

 \section{Abstract}

-We study the problem of \textit{non-disclosively} collecting a sample of data that is \textit{balanced} with respect to sensitive groups when group membership is unavailable or prohibited from use at collection time.
-Specifically, our collection mechanism does not reveal significantly more about group membership of any individual sample than can be ascertained from base rates alone.
-To do this, we adopt a fairness pipeline perspective, in which a learner can use a small set of labeled data to train a proxy function that can later be used for this filtering task.
-We then associate the range of the proxy function with sampling probabilities; given a new candidate, we classify it using our proxy function, and then select it for our sample with probability proportional to the sampling probability corresponding to its proxy classification.
-Importantly, we require that the proxy classification itself not reveal significant information about the sensitive group membership of any individual sample (i.e., it should be sufficiently \textit{non-disclosive}).
-We show that under modest algorithmic assumptions, we find such a proxy in a sample- and oracle-efficient manner.
-Finally, we experimentally evaluate our algorithm and analyze generalization properties.
+We study the problem of collecting a cohort or set that is \textit{balanced} with respect to sensitive groups when group membership is unavailable or prohibited from use at deployment time.
+Specifically, our deployment-time collection mechanism does not reveal significantly more about the group membership of any individual sample than can be ascertained from base rates alone.
+To do this, we study a learner that can use a small set of labeled data to train a proxy function that can later be used for this filtering or selection task.
+We then associate the range of the proxy function with sampling probabilities; given a new example, we classify it using our proxy function and then select it with probability corresponding to its proxy classification.
+Importantly, we require that the proxy classification does not reveal significantly more information about the sensitive group membership of any individual example compared to population base rates alone (i.e., the level of disclosure should be controlled) and show that we can find such a proxy in a sample- and oracle-efficient manner.
+Finally, we experimentally evaluate our algorithm and analyze its generalization properties.